RemyK888/musicord/docs/Guide/Slash commands.md

 # 🔧 Slash commands

-In order to integrate slash commands easily to your bot, musicord offers you a customized solution.
+In order to integrate slash commands easily to your bot, playcord offers you a customized solution.

 ## 📀 ApplicationCommandsSchema